A topic from the subject of Titration in Chemistry.

 Preparation of Standardized Solutions for Titration in Chemistry

-Titration is a technique used in chemistry to determine the concentration of an unknown solution by reacting it with a known solution of known concentration.
-In order to perform a titration, a standardized solution must be used.
-A standardized solution is one that has been accurately determined by performing a titration against a standard reference material.
+Titration is a technique used in chemistry to determine the concentration of an unknown solution by reacting it with a solution of known concentration (a standard solution).
+A standardized solution is one whose concentration has been accurately determined, usually by titration against a primary standard.

 Concentration